 This project is described in App State’s Master Plan 2025 as “The Broyhill Innovation District” (page 87).

-This artist’s rendering presents a view of the Conservatory for Biodiversity Education and Research from one of the gardens that are planned for the conservatory’s home, App State’s Innovation District.
-Note, designs for the conservatory are still in development.
+This artist’s rendering presents a view of the STEM Academic Building from one of the gardens planned for the facility’s home, App State’s Innovation District.
+Note, designs for the building (formerly referred to as the Conservatory for Biodiversity Education and Research) are still in development.
 Graphic courtesy of Lord Aeck Sargent

 Status